vbaliga/vbaliga.github.io/_posts/2019-05-19-run-phytools-makesimmap-parallel.md

     ## [1] 2.08731

 So parallelization is roughly twice as fast, at least for these specifications and on my laptop.
 I assume computational time varies based on the underlying data as well as the speed & number of processors -- it would be cool to map this out as a function of tree size, parallelization scheme...etc later on!

+*Edit*: I re-ran all this on my desktop computer (i7 w/ 12 logical CPUs @ 4GHz each, 32 GB RAM).
+Generating 500 stochastic maps in parallel took ~13.9 secs, whereas the standard serial method took 48.8 secs.
+This amounts to a ~3.5x faster run time in parallel.
+Since I always shoot to use 85% of my processing power, this analysis actually used 10 logical CPUs instead of the mere 3 my laptop could provide.
+It's no surprise that having more parallel processors (each of which is faster) = faster run times, but it's cool to see just *how* much faster it can get.

 🐢